 Our odyssey begins in the birthplace of coffee: East Africa.
 Coffee isn’t just a primary source of income in East Africa; it’s a way of life.
 Touring a coffee plantation in East Africa gives you an inside look at the continued importance of coffee in this region as well as many memorable experiences.

-• Ethiopia.
 Ethiopia is the cradle of coffee cultivation.
 Many legends surround the discovery of coffee here, and coffee has been the backbone of Ethiopian society for centuries.
 Ethiopian devotion to coffee is deeply sacred, rooted in the importance of human relationships and interconnectedness.

 , an elaborate ritual that takes place three times a day in most parts of Ethiopia.
 It is a special time of bonding for the village communities.
 It’s also a significant component of hospitality and therefore essential when Ethiopians invite visitors to their homes.
 If you have the good fortune to witness an authentic coffee ceremony on your trip to Ethiopia, it’s a near-spiritual experience that will open up your soul.

 Coffee plantations to visit in Ethiopia can be found in the Kaffa, Sidama, Yirgacheffe, Limmu, Harrar, and Jimma.
 The peak harvest season is generally from November to February.
 Companies offering coffee tours in Ethiopia include Intrepid Travel, FANOS Ethiopia, Eyayaw Tours Ethiopia, and East Africa Eco Tour.

 While you’re in the area, why not visit one of Ethiopia’s ancient monasteries or cathedrals?
 Or take a trek to the gorgeous Blue Nile Falls

 offers hands-on experience at a small coffee farm where you can participate in growing and harvesting coffee beans yourself.
 Adventures Within Reach provides a 3-hour tour of a Moshi plantation that includes a tasty lunch and a trip to the local market.

 Another central coffee-growing region in Tanzania is Arusha, where you can find some of the largest coffee farms in East Africa.
 A tour created by Wild Things Safaris

 .
 Enjoy a relaxing lounge on the beach at Zanzibar, sample the Indian-influence cuisine, and buy an exquisite piece of kanga cloth as a souvenir.

 .
 Perched more than 5700 feet above sea level, the Riara River and its associated streams irrigate this sprawling farm, which boasts high-quality coffee that is a trademark of the Kenyan brand.
 Lush greenery and a glorious waterfall round out the natural surroundings of this must-see coffee destination.